 You don't have to be a mechanic to learn something about a car and its owner by inspecting the engine compartment.
 Pop the hood and perform these checks:

 - Take a good look at the overall condition.
 Is the engine clean, or are there signs of leaking oil or other fluids?
-Take a mental picture, because you'll want to look again after you drive it.
+Take a mental picture, because you'll want to look again after your test drive.

 - Check for rust, particularly on the shock or strut towers, the points at the corners near the windshield to which the front suspension is anchored.